gruntwork-io/toc/README.md

 # A Table of Contents for All Gruntwork Code

+_Most of the links in this repo are private.
+To gain access, please contact Gruntwork at [info@gruntwork.io](mailto:info@gruntwork.io)._

 ### Terminology

-**Infrastructure Package:** A reusable, tested, documented, configurable, best-practices definition of a single piece of Infrastructure written using a combination of Terraform, Go, and Bash.
+- **Infrastructure Package:** A reusable, tested, documented, configurable, best-practices definition of a single piece of Infrastructure written using a combination of Terraform, Go, and Bash.

-**Module:** A well-defined, narrowly scoped implementation of a specific feature that is a component of executing the overall vision of a particular Infrastructure Package.
+- **Module:** A well-defined, narrowly scoped implementation of a specific component of a particular Infrastructure Package.
 Modules may be Terraform code, Packer templates, Go, bash, or some combination.
 Note that a Gruntwork Infrastructure Package contains one or more modules.

 ### Infrastructure Packages

-Gruntwork Infrastructure Packages are spread across multiple GitHub repos.
-This repo lists all of them:
+Each Gruntwork Infrastructure Package exists in a single, private GitHub repo, with the exception of the Security Package.

 1. [Network Topology](https://github.com/gruntwork-io/module-vpc)
 1. [Monitoring and Alerting](https://github.com/gruntwork-io/module-aws-monitoring)